HomeResources

 After the Hackathon

-If you would like to continue working on your product after the event, you might want to consider fine-tuning your own LLM model.
-Should you be interested, the organising team would be very keen to hear about your progress and introduce you to any of the sponsors.
+If you would like to continue working on your solution after June 23rd, you might want to consider fine-tuning your own LLM model.
+You can use resources like the Mistral fine-tuning codebase.